rubenxi/AudioSkinChange-Linux-/README.md

 # AudioSkinChange-Linux-
-Simple bash and ruby script to change between 2 audio outputs in Linux.
+Simple bash and ruby script to easily change between 2 audio outputs in Linux.

 Execute it with "ruby ./ChangeSkin.r" in the folder where both files are.